williamcioffi/monitorgonio/README.md

 * a quick hack to display [Argos Goniometer](https://www.clsamerica.com/argos-goniometer) output in a user friendly display using `shiny`.

+* post questions or bugs to [issues](https://github.com/williamcioffi/monitorgonio/issues)

 * see ultra quick guide and regular quick guide by scrolling down.

 * interested in contributing? take a quick peak at the [guidelines](CONTRIBUTING.md).

 * please cite as:

 Cioffi WR (2020). monitorgonio: visualize Argos Goniometer output in the field.
-R package version 0.1.0. https://github.com/williamcioffi/monitorgonio. (doi:10.5281/zenodo.3647687)
+R package version 0.1.0. https://github.com/williamcioffi/monitorgonio. (doi:10.5281/zenodo.3647686)

 ### ultra quick guide
 install the package. dependencies are `shiny`, `shinyFiles`, and `plotrix`. scroll down for more details.